 From that point forward our system will ensure the mortgage company automatically gets a copy of the updated certificate each year.
 Yes, you read that correctly.
 We stop the emails or phone calls before they are even made.
 Our process allows you to focus on the projects that matter, spending less time on administrative insurance mumbo jumbo.

-If there is one thing that should keep you up at night as a board member or manager of a condo association, it is accurate values for your buildings.
+If there is one thing that should keep you up at night as a board member or manager of a condo association, it is stressing over accurate values for your buildings.
+Inaccurate values numbers can mess things up down the line, leaving you grossly underinsured or increasing the premium.
+We see this all the time, and often, no one on the board seems to know where the valuation numbers came from.
 Don’t risk it by listing an unsubstantiated number on the insurance application.
-We have many new clients shocked to learn how underinsured they were.
-Often, no one on the board seems to know where the valuation numbers came from.

 - You want to make sure the values you are using are based on today’s costs.
-Often, associations will use values listed on an insurance application 10 years ago that continually gets copied from year to year.
-Costs rise.
+Often, associations will use values listed on an insurance application 10 years ago that simply gets copied from year to year.
+The problem?
+Your under insured will not receive full payment from the insurance company in the event of a claim.
 Make sure your values keep pace.

 Statements on this website as to policies and coverages and other content provide general information only and we provide no warranty as to their accuracy for your specific policy.
 Clients should consult with their licensed agent as to how these coverages pertain to their individual situation.
 No binder, insurance policy, change, addition, and/or deletion to insurance coverage goes into effect unless and until confirmed directly with a licensed agent.
 Any proposal of insurance we may present to you will be based upon the values developed and exposures to loss disclosed to us through our online forms/applications and/or in communications with us.
 All coverages are subject to the terms, conditions and exclusions of the actual policy issued.
 Not all policies or coverages are available in every state.
 Information provided on this website does not constitute professional advice.
 If you have legal, tax or financial planning questions, you need to contact a qualified professional.